 Our financial base is developed exclusively from fundraising and donations from supporters.
 These activities not only generate capital for our projects, they also heighten public awareness of the need for environmental protection of Lake Superior's North Shore.

-Our annual Dinner and Auction is attended by over 300 outdoors enthusiasts, and the proceeds go directly into area conservation projects.
+Our annual Dinner and Auction is attended by 500 outdoors enthusiasts, and the proceeds go directly into area conservation projects.
 To date, NSSA has invested over $500,000 in area projects which enhance fisheries and recreational opportunities for all.